Mostly Exploration-Free Algorithms for Contextual Bandits: Problem Formulation

 \subsection{Assumptions}

+We now describe the assumptions required for our regret analysis.
+Some assumptions will be relaxed in later sections of the paper as noted below.

-We first assume that contexts as well as the arm parameters $\beta_i$ are bounded.
+Our first assumption is that the contexts as well as the arm parameters $\{ \beta_i \}_{i=1}^K$ are bounded.
 This ensures that the maximum regret at any time step $t$ is bounded.
-This is a standard assumption made in the bandit literature, for example see \cite{dani}. \begin{assumption}[Parameter Set] There exists a positive constant $\xmax$ such that the distribution $X$ has no support outside the ball of radius $\xmax$.
-This means $\|X_t\|_2 \leq \xmax$ happens for all $t$.
-There also exists a constant $\bmax$ such that, $\|\beta_i\|_2 \leq \bmax$, for $i\in[K]$. \end{assumption} Second, we assume that the distribution of $X$ satisfies a margin condition.
-This assumption, which is a well-known assumption in the literature \cite{tsybakov}, rules out unusual distribution of contexts that put a large mass near the decision boundary (that has zero Lebesgue measure).
-In particular, we assume that the probability that covariates $X$ lie around hyperplanes $X^\top(\beta_i-\beta_j)=0$ is bounded ($i\neq j$), but not necessarily on the hyperplane.
-For example, any distribution that has a bounded probability density function (PDF), and even with possible point masses on the boundary, satisfies this condition.
-In Section \ref{sec:othermarg} we explain how our regret bounds would change if we assume other types of bounds on the decision boundary. \begin{assumption}[Margin Condition] There exists a constant $C_0>0$ such that for each $\kappa>0$:
+This is a standard assumption made in the bandit literature \cite[see e.g.,][]{dani}. \begin{assumption}[Parameter Set] There exists a positive constant $\xmax$ such that the context probability density $p_X$ has no support outside the ball of radius $\xmax$, i.e., $\|X_t\|_2 \leq \xmax$ for all $t$.
+There also exists a constant $\bmax$ such that $\|\beta_i\|_2 \leq \bmax$ for all $i\in[K]$. \end{assumption}

-\end{assumption} The last condition is that the context vector comes from a distribution that satisfies a certain property.
-As we observe later, this property is essential for proving the convergence of our estimated $\beta_i$.
+Second, we make an assumption on the margin condition (defined below) satisfied by the context probability density $p_X$ \citep{tsybakov}. \begin{definition}[$\alpha$-Margin Condition] For $\alpha \geq 0$, we say that the context probability density $p_X$ satisfies the $\alpha$-margin condition, if there exists a constant $C>0$ such that for each $\kappa>0$:

+\end{definition} Note that \textit{any} context probability density $p_X$ satisfies the margin condition for $\alpha=0$ by taking $C=1$; higher values of $\alpha$ impose stronger assumptions on $p_X$.
+As shown by \cite{goldenshluger2009woodroofe}, the convergence rate of bandit algorithms depends on $\alpha$, i.e., when $\alpha = 1$, they prove matching upper and lower bounds of $\cO(\log T)$ regret, but when $\alpha=0$, the regret can be as high as $\cO(\sqrt T)$.
+This is because $\alpha=1$ rules out unusual context distributions that become unbounded near the decision boundary (which has zero measure), thereby making learning difficult.

+Our second assumption is that $p_X$ satisfies $\alpha=1$.
+We impose this assumption for simplicity of the proofs; however, all our results carry through straightforwardly for general values of $\alpha$.
+To illustrate, we prove convergence of the greedy algorithm for any $\alpha$ (see Corollary \ref{cor:alph-reg} to Theorem \ref{thm:mainRegret}). \begin{assumption}[Margin Condition] There exists a constant $C_0>0$ such that for each $\kappa>0$: